HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 # Build 1-14 Full Change List | March 7, 2020

 ## Summary
 The community created Homeworld Remastered Players Patch resolves many bugs, exploits, and balance issues.
-It includes the changes from Gearbox’s 2016 2.205 Patch Preview (which was just released in July 2023 as the 2.3 Patch), plus hundreds of additional improvements.
+It includes the changes from Gearbox’s 2.205 Patch Preview (which was released in the 2023 2.3 Patch), plus hundreds of additional improvements.
 It enhances singleplayer and multiplayer while respecting the look, sound, and feel of Relic's classics.
-All changes from Gearbox's 2.205 Patch Preview and the Players Patch are listed below.
+All changes from the Players Patch are listed below.
 Links: [Subscribe on Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=1190476337), or [Download for GOG](http://www.moddb.com/mods/homeworld-remastered-players-patch).

 ## Gameplay Options and Features
 * Added a Mission Difficulty adjuster.
 At the start of each campaign mission, extra enemy AI reinforcement ships and RU are added based on your fleet size and RU.
 This dynamic scaling difficulty can now be adjusted.